-Founded in 1987, IBMC College provides life-changing, career training.
-This College has been owned and operated by The Laub Company, Inc., since 1991 and operates campuses in Fort Collins, Greeley, and Longmont, Colorado.
-IBMC College is nationally accredited by the Accrediting Commission of Career Schools & Colleges to offer certificate, diploma and Associate of Occupational Studies Degree programs in the following career training fields: Business, Cosmetology, Dental, Healthcare, Massage and Paralegal.
+Founded in 1987, IBMC College provides life-changing career training.
+The College had been owned and operated by the Laub Company, Inc. since 1991 and operates campuses in Fort Collins, Greeley, and Longmont, Colorado.
+IBMC College is nationally accredited by the Accrediting Commission of Career Schools & Colleges to offer certificate, diploma, and Associate of Occupational Studies Degree programs in the fields of Business, Cosmetology, Barbering, Healthcare, and Paralegal.